NEONScience/NEON-Data-Skills/tutorials/R/AIS-data/AIS-AOS-integration-tutorial/aquatic-data-product-integration.md

     list2env(swc,envir = .GlobalEnv)

-The data table we are interested in here is:
+The data table we are interested in here is `swc_externalLabDataByAnalyte`:

-* `swc_externalLabDataByAnalyte`
-  * Long-format results of chemical analysis of up to 28 unique analytes from surface water and groundwater grab samples.
+"Long-format results of chemical analysis of up to 28 unique analytes from surface water and groundwater grab samples."

     # check if there are duplicate DOC records

     # what are the primary keys in swc_externalLabDataByAnalyte?

     message("Primary keys in swc_externalLabDataByAnalyte are: ",
             paste(variables_20093$fieldName[